 During a sermon on this topic, we looked at the rules of our faith in a way that caused a lot of discussion.
-Let’s just say there’s some interesting starting points for conversation to be found in this.
+Let’s just say there are some interesting starting points for the conversation to be found in this.
 You can watch it below.

 Watch this 60 second video that introduces our topic for this session.